dani8439/well-grounded-rubyist/sample_code/chapter_six/notes2.md

 The control-flow techniques we've looked at so far involve controlling how many times or under what conditions, a segment of code gets executed.
 In this section, we'll examine a different kind of control-flow facility.
 The techniques we'll discuss here don't just perform an execute-or-skip operation on a segment of code; they bounce control of the program from one scope to another and back again, through *iteration*.

 ### *The ingredients of iteration* ###
-In focusing on movement beween local scopes, it may sound like we've gone back to talking about method calls.
+In focusing on movement between local scopes, it may sound like we've gone back to talking about method calls.
 After all, when you call a method on an object, control is passed to the body of the method (a different scope); and when the method has finished executing, control returns to the point right after the point where the method call took place.

 We are indeed back in method-call territory, but we're exploring new aspects of it, not just revisiting the old.
 We're talking about a new construct called a *code block* and a keyword by the name of `yield`.